xddxdd/blog/source/_posts/en/article/modify-website/go-bird-looking-glass.lantian/index.md

 Demo site: [https://lg.lantian.pub][10]

 I also modified the Python bird-lg and added parallel requests with `grequests`.
-The project is available at: [https://github.com/xddxdd/bird-lg][11]
+The project is available at [https://github.com/xddxdd/bird-lg][11]

 By the way, the Go Bird-lgproxy is a direct replacement for Python Bird-lgproxy, and can work together with the Python Bird-lg.